dxfjs/writer/docs/guide/tables.md

 );
 ```

-:::info
-- If no flag is set, by default the flag is set to 0 which make the layer thawed.
+:::warning
+Layers names cannot include the following characters: < > / \ " : ; ? * | = `

+By default these characters are removed from the given name if exists
 :::

+If no flag is set, by default the flag is set to 0 which make the layer thawed.

 For all possible values see `LayerFlags` and `Colors`.